dipdup-io/dipdup/docs/faq.md

-# Reusing typename for different contracts
+# F.A.Q

-In some cases, you may want to make some manual changes in typeclasses and ensure they won't be lost on init.
-Let's say you want to reuse typename for multiple contracts providing the same interface (like FA1.2 and FA2 tokens) but having different storage structure.
-You can comment out differing fields which are not important for your index.
+## How to index different contracts that share the same interface?

-`types/contract_typename/storage.py`
+Multiple contracts can provide the same interface (like FA1.2 and FA2 standard tokens) but have a different storage structure.
+If you try to use the same typename for them, indexing will fail.
+However, you can modify typeclasses manually.
+Modify `types/<typename>/storage.py` file and comment out unique fields that are not important for your index:

 ```python
 # dipdup: ignore